2022 SALT Teaching Conference, in Partnership with the LatCrit-SALT-ClassCrits Junior Faculty Development Workshop

 Rest: A recurring tactic of oppression is to overwhelm and exhaust resistance, so that injustice is normalized.
 By contrast, justice thrives with tenderness and empathy, even in resistance.
 To prepare lawyers to sustain this resistance, we must guide them in how to sustain themselves and each other for this work with self-care of mind, body, family, and community.
 And to guide others, we must start with ourselves.
 How should principles of rest be incorporated into legal education as a systemic foundation to resistance?

 This conference will provide participants with diverse opportunities to engage in broad, substantive, and supportive discussions about these twin pillars of rest and resistance for confronting injustice.
-Presentation topics could include, but are not limited to:
+Presentations will address topics such as:

-Members of the SALT Teaching Conference Committee include: Brooks Holland, Conference Chair (Gonzaga), Tiffany Atkins (Elon), Natalie Chin (CUNY), Margaret Hahn-Dupont (Northeastern), Hugh Mundy (University of Illinois Chicago), Steven Ramirez (Loyola Chicago), James Wilets (Nova Southeastern), and Danielle Wingfield-Smith (Richmond).
+Members of the SALT Teaching Conference Committee include: Brooks Holland, Conference Chair (Gonzaga), Tiffany Atkins (Elon), Natalie Chin (CUNY), Margaret Hahn-Dupont (Northeastern), Alicia Jackson (Stetson), Patricia Lee (Loyola Chicago), Joseph McKay (Loyola Chicago), Hugh Mundy (University of Illinois Chicago), Steven Ramirez (Loyola Chicago), James Wilets (Nova Southeastern), and Danielle Wingfield-Smith (Richmond).
 Please share information about the Teaching Conference with your colleagues, particularly new and junior faculty, who are not yet members of SALT.
 Visit www.saltlaw.org for additional details.